livestock3d/livestock_gh/docs/components.rst

 **Livestock CMF Retention Curve**

-:Description: CMF Boundary connection
+:Description: Generates a retention curve.
 |
 :Inputs:
-    :1.:    :Name: InletOrOutlet
+    :1.:    :Name: SoilIndex
-            :Description: 0 is inlet.
-1 is outlet - default is set to 0
+            :Description: Index for choosing soil type.
+Index from 0-5.
+Default is set to 0, which is the default CMF retention curve.
             :Data Access: Item
             :Default Value: 0
 |